 - Investigation and litigation for one of the world’s largest insurance carriers regarding an insurance fraud totaling hundreds of millions of dollars.

-- Successful representation a major hedge fund that had been a target of extortion from a former principal.
+- Successful representation of a major hedge fund that had been a target of extortion by a former principal.

 - Investigation of accusations that certain employees or officers of an international company were siphoning off corporate assets.